 Our room is the ultimate in bedroom fantasy or as I like to call it, “bedroom goals”.
 The vast bed so huge it can comfortably sleep four not that you’d want four in your bed but yes, it’s that big!
 It’s sumptuous and plush dressed in creamy taupe oatmeal and silky white with the finest French Garnier Thiebaut bed linen and pillows as soft as clouds.

-As, you can see, even before I was able to take a photo of it, Mr A had literally attacked the beautiful cake!
+As, you can see, even before I was able to take a photo of it, my husband had literally attacked the beautiful cake!

 The voluptuous yellow gold curtains dressed the windows handsomely.
 Beyond, shadows of Parisian rooftops, dappled light dancing around the diaphanous blinds.
 These blinds transformed at night becoming the most incredible black out blinds you’ve ever seen – a ward of warning, keep them up just a little bit or set your alarm because these blinds are so deceptive giving the impression it’s still midnight even if the sun is beaming outside.
 For this reason, the curtains are styled in such a way that you don’t need draw them, the blinds offer all the privacy and shade you need.
 The lights and blinds are operated by tiny switches positioned on each side of the bed.

-How do you give justice to the incredible bathrooms at Le Meurice?
-They’re everything you could ever wish for.
+The bathrooms at Le Meurice are everything you could ever wish for.
 For a start, they are a decadent affair, so big and if you’re a fan of marble like I am, you’ll adore the Arabesscato Italian marble in dreamy white and grey swirls.

 I loved the bath in our room, water flows so gently from the wide waterfall tap for the dreamiest of bathing experiences especially if you have a glass of champagne at hand.
 If it were winter, I would definitely have languished in a bath full of warm aromatic bubbles.